YashKalia/Testing-PacMan/assignment-docs/assignment-2-report.md

   In figure 5 we can also see that the score drops to negative 2 billion and then increases by 2 billion again (see when the x-axis' value is around 80), furthermore we see that these 2 odd changes in the score happens when the player has consumed a pellet while facing West (see the Direction graph when x-axis' value is around 80 in figure 5).
   We obviously do not see massive increases and decreases in the score in the figures 1 and 2 where the default calculator is used.

+  #### Exercise 16

+  We have run "gradle staticAnalysis" command, there were no security warnings
+    associated to the piece of code where the PointCalculator is dynamically loaded reported by SpotBugs.
+We believe that the vulnerability from OWASP 2017 list that applies to the source code where the PointCalculator is dynamically loaded  is : "A1 Injection" because JPacman uses AmazinPointCalculator which is a dynamically loaded plugin and we usually "don't have" access to the source code of such plugins.
+    The reason for why SpotBugs didn't report warnings is because SpotBugs is a **static** analysis which means statically analyzing the code will not help since the code base for  the AmazingPointCalculator plugin is not available for static analysis tools (e.g. SpotBugs).
+    Furthermore the anomalies caused by the AmazingCalculator occur at runtime which means that SpotBugs won't be able to give warnings for these anomalies becauase static analysis tools test software without execution of software.